RadioAstronomySoftwareGroup/pyuvdata/README.md

 tested with ATCA files.
 Reading/writing Miriad files is not supported on Windows.
 * UVFITS conforms to AIPS memo 117 (as of March 2020).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA's ``importuvfits`` task does not seem to support >255 antennas.
-In general, users planning to work in CASA should use the measurement set writer instead.
+Because of this and other limitations to CASA's ``importuvfits`` task, we reccommend that users planning to work in CASA avoid using ``importuvfits`` and use the measurement set writer instead.
 * CASA measurement sets, primarily conforming to
 [CASA Memo 229](https://casa.nrao.edu/Memos/229.html), with some elements taken from the proposed v3.0 format documented in